CLocs/vid-stamp2/Readme.md

 #### Windows
 2. Download the .exe file
 3. Go to your downloads and double-click the .exe file.
+4. If you get a blue warning dialog, click "More info" then click "Run anyway"

 #### MacOS
 2. Download the .zip file